k-deguz/k-deguz.github.io/essays/boots-on-the-ground.md

 </div>

 #### An Essential Structure
 UI frameworks are a foundational tool for front-end web development as it helps streamline the process of designing responsive and visually appealing websites.
-As with most applications, being efficient is a significant aspect since we want more time to think about our code rather than spending it with typing it out.
+As with most applications, being efficient is an important aspect since we want more time to think about our code rather than typing it out.
 These frameworks give a helpful collection of HTML and CSS-based design templates for buttons, navigation, forms, and other components to make web development more simple.

-This valuable toolkit allows developers to skip several steps that would be required in painstakingly using only HTML and CSS for their projects.
+This valuable toolkit allows developers to skip steps that would otherwise be painstakingly implemented using only HTML and CSS.
 For example, it wouldn't be ideal for civil engineers to build new projects from the ground up through sheer manual labor.
-Power tools and construction vehicles are available and exist in order to lighten the burden of such a massive task.
-Ultimately, this library significantly reduces the amount of effort and time needed by providing pre-built components and styles.
+Power tools and construction vehicles exist in order to lighten the burden of such a huge task.
+Similarly, this library significantly reduces the amount of effort and time needed to build responsive web apps by providing pre-built components and styles.
 Programmers can readily access this collection in order to design the UI quickly, with more attention brought to the top-level design and functionality.

 <!-- Padding for space between sections-->
 <div>